superpanditas/TrueHome/README.md

 I decided to apply k-means to generate de some clusters with the objective to know what is the most potential samples to use.

-One time with the cohorts, I used a grouping by cluster to know where is the most similarity with my target then used it to get the distance for finally sort by less distance.
+One time with the cohorts, I used a grouping by cluster to know where is the most similarity with my target then used it to get the distance for finally sort by less distance. :thumbsup: :satisfied:

 ______________________________________________________________________________________________________________________________
 __*Second Challenge: Para hacer la de Jamon*__